 Medical Editor: John P. Cunha, DO, FACOEP

-Panhematin (hemin for injection) is used to treat the symptoms of occasional attacks of porphyria related to the menstrual cycle in women.
-It helps control symptoms such as pain, increased heart rate or blood pressure, and changes in mental status.
-It is an enzyme inhibitor that is made from red blood cells.
-Common side effects include discoloration of the skin or pain, tenderness, or swelling along your veins.
+Panhematin (hemin for injection) is an enzyme inhibitor that is made from red blood cells that acts as a mild anticoagulant used to treat the symptoms of occasional attacks of porphyria related to the menstrual cycle in women.
+Panhematin helps control symptoms such as pain, increased heart rate or blood pressure, and changes in mental status.
+Common side effects of Panhematin include discoloration of the skin or pain, tenderness, or swelling along your veins.

 An intravenous infusion of Panhematin containing a dose of 1 to 4 mg/kg/day of hematin should be given over a period of 10 to 15 minutes for 3 to 14 days based on the clinical signs.
 Panhematin may interact with blood thinners, birth control pills or hormone replacement therapy, steroids, or barbiturates.
 Tell your doctor all medications you use.
 Panhematin should be used only when prescribed during pregnancy.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.